 it brings surprise and relief

-it offers a view, a perspective, you didn’t quite have
+it offers a new view, a new perspective

 it causes gratitude, not grandiosity

 I have used this with clients and they get it.
 So it works.
-For most people, I find “intuition” is fine as a description.
-But a lot of what passes for intuition is really impulse.
-It always comes back to discernment and awareness of the different levels in our self.
+For most people, I find “intuition” is fine as a description, but these kinds of experiences point to a higher consciousness present in everyone’s nature.

 Note: The name and identifying details of this person have been changed to preserve client confidentiality.